 Many organisations assess the quality of phone and email communications as key touchpoints between staff and customers, however, a quality framework takes this assessment one step further by scheduling and tracking your teams development through coaching, eLearning and group training.

-It’s important to tie customer feedback to a specific customer support agent, which shows every team member the difference they are making to the business.
+It’s important to tie customer feedback to a specific customer support agent.
+This shows every team member the difference they are making to the business.

-7) Measure and improve.
-So, you’ve done all the work and invested into relevant training for your staff and implemented communication strategies to enhance your customer experience, but how do you know if this investment has had any effect and actually paying off?
+You’ve done all the work.
+You’ve invested into relevant training for your staff and implemented communication strategies to enhance customer experience.
+But how do you know if this investment has had any effect and actually paying off?

-NPS is considered as a suitable benchmark for a customer experience metric because a lot of companies use it as the standard customer experience measurement.
+NPS is considered as a suitable benchmark for a customer experience metric.
+This is because a lot of companies use it as the standard customer experience measurement.